wangxiaoyunanne/docs/source/hive_graphsearch.html.md

 Note the improved runtimes and scaling.
 These experiments were run with [this branch](https://gitlab.hiveprogram.com/bjohnson/graphsearch/tree/gunrock_test) at commit 6c25a0687eecebfd4393e86fa4c7308d5594b73d.

-All experiments conducted on the HIVE DGX-1.
+All experiments are conducted on the HIVE DGX-1.

 #### Gunrock GPU implementation